-- Fat-free mass (often referred to as FFM), which is everything in your body that isn’t fat, including muscle, bone, blood, organs, water, glycogen, and more.
+- Fat-free mass (often referred to as FFM or lean body mass), which is everything in your body that isn’t fat, including muscle, bone, blood, organs, water, glycogen, and more.

-By monitoring these things—as opposed to BMI or just body weight—we can better understand our fitness level and how quickly we’re moving toward our goals.
+By monitoring these things—as opposed to BMI or just body weight—we can better understand our health and how quickly we’re moving toward our physique goals.

-Estimating your body fat percentage isn’t hard, but since every method has its pros and cons, your best bet is to use several different techniques to judge your progress.
+Estimating your body fat percentage isn’t hard, but since every method has its pros and cons, your best bet is to use several different techniques to get a more accurate reading.

 The best ones are:

-BMI isn’t a perfect measure of your health, but it provides a good snapshot of whether or not you should lose weight.
+Although these categories aren’t a perfectly accurate measure of your true body fat percentage, they provide a good snapshot of whether or not you should lose weight.

-Instead of focusing on your BMI, though, you’re better off tracking your body fat percentage.
+Instead of tracking your BMI, you’re better off tracking your body fat percentage.

 The most important first step in controlling your body composition is managing your diet properly, and that starts with meal planning.